 Mold can form in moist environments, including in the plant world.
 When plants are kept too wet and lack good air circulation, they may develop fuzzy gray mold, which typically appears on their lower stems or older leaves.

 Solution: To prevent the mold from spreading, it is important to remove the affected parts of the plant.
 After removing the damaged tissue, it is advisable to refrain from watering for a few days, allowing the soil and leaves to dry out if possible.

-Gray mold is typically caused by a type of fungus, often Botrytis.
+A type of fungus typically causes gray mold, often Botrytis.
 In the event that a fungicide application is necessary, it can be used to treat the mold.

 The browning of leaf tips often indicates inconsistent watering or transplant shock.
 Young plants could experience transplant shock if they were not properly acclimated to their new environment.
 This can result in leaves turning brown and falling off.

 Solution: However, with proper watering, most plants will recover from transplant shock and return to normal growth within a few weeks.
 Salvia, in particular, is a resilient plant that can bounce back quickly when given the right conditions.